 Fairly poor ventilation

-Bottom-Line: a bombproof, out-and-out mountaineering 4-season tent that performs best at high altitudes but is roomy enough to moonlight at the treeline or even basecamp.
+Bottom-Line: a bombproof, out-and-out mountaineering 4-season model that performs best at high altitudes but is roomy enough to moonlight at the treeline or even basecamp.

-The North Face Mountain 25 is another livable expedition tent that’s highly versatile, storm-resistant and, take-the-hell anywhere kinda durable.
+The North Face Mountain 25 is another livable expedition model that’s highly versatile, storm-resistant and, take-the-hell anywhere kinda durable.

 Ever seen those snaps of Everest basecamp with all those little yellow domes spread across the base of the Khumbu Icefall?
 Those domes, for the most part, are The North Face Mountain 25.